tylersatre/serena/docs/01-about/020_programming-languages.md

 * **Haskell**
   (automatically locates HLS via ghcup, stack, or system PATH; supports Stack and Cabal projects)
 * **Java**
-  (_Note_: Uses quirky symbol names for methods that include the full method signature; this causes a variety of problems!)
 * **JavaScript**
 * **Julia**
 * **Kotlin**